 There are many ways patients can benefit from having dental implants.
 This procedure involves replacing a tooth root with screw-like posts made of metal.
 It can be used to replace missing or damaged teeth.
 These implants have the appearance and function of natural teeth.
 It is often a welcome relief from dentures and bridgework.
 Reasons

-As you transition to your late teenage years, you might notice that there are a few more teeth in the back of your mouth.
-These teeth are called “wisdom teeth,” and usually begin to show signs that they are present when you’re about 16 or 17 years old.
-Sometimes, these teeth need to be removed because they are impacted (stuck in the bone) or don’t break through the gums, and can cause damage to adjacent teeth.
-Other times, they could push through the bone and gum tissue as they should, which can be beneficial for chewing if you have enough room in your mouth for them.
-If you have concerns about your wisdom teeth, Dr. Schultz can perform a thorough evaluation and tell you whether or not your wisdom teeth could pose a problem, now or in the future.
+As you get older, you might notice that there are a few more teeth in the back of your mouth.
+These are called wisdom teeth, and usually, signs that they are present begin when you’re about 16 or 17 years old.
+Sometimes, these teeth needs to be removed because they are impacted or don’t break through the gums.
+At other times, they could come through as they should, which is beneficial for chewing.
+If your teeth are impacted, Schultz Family Dental can perform the removal of them so that you get the relief that you desire.

 By continually going to regular dental appointments, Dr. Schultz can monitor your teeth, and specifically your wisdom teeth, very closely.
 If Dr. Schultz notices your wisdom teeth coming in at an odd angle, or if they are causing any pain, then she may recommend their removal.
 If you’re concerned about your wisdom teeth, or just want to have them checked, call our office to schedule an appointment.
 We’d be happy to take a look, and let you know what we think!